Korean Augmentation to the United States Army: Criticism

 One criticism of the KATUSA program arises from the difference in promotion systems; the ROK Army promotes its enlistees on a quota/time basis and not through the merit system.
 A KATUSA soldier may be senior in rank to an American counterpart with significantly more field experience.
-However, this criticism is usually rebutted by the counter-argument from the United States Forces Korea that such promotion of KATUSA soldiers is sufficiently warranted given the fact that KATUSA soldiers usually possess at least two years of college experience, which would translate to an advanced enlisted rank for US soldiers.
+However, this criticism is usually rebutted by the counter-argument from the United States Forces Korea, that such promotion of KATUSA soldiers is sufficiently warranted, given the fact that KATUSA soldiers usually possess at least two years of college experience, which would translate to an advanced enlisted rank for US soldiers.

 Another criticism arising from the Korean Army side is based on the fact that most of the KATUSA soldiers are from the top universities in Korea.
 For the ROKA, this means that they are losing intelligent soldiers to the US Army.
 To minimize this, the selection process now randomly picks soldiers from the pool of applicants, instead of hiring the most qualified soldiers.

-The selection process requires applicants to submit their English proficiency test scores as a mandatory document, and driver's license and computer software proficiency test scores such as Microsoft certificates to qualify applicants who are eligible to be drivers or administrators.
+The selection process requires applicants to submit their English proficiency test scores as a mandatory document.
+A driver's license and computer software proficiency test scores such as Microsoft certificates, qualify applicants who are eligible to be drivers or administrators.
 These measures were introduced to diversify the pool of applicants throughout Korean Army soldiers, but a lot of intelligent soldiers still enlist as a KATUSA for the superior facilities and treatment.
 A holistic and random approach is used to quality candidates into different units, and this variety of exam results seems to affect significantly into which positions each applicant is placed.

 Some of the recent criticisms from the South Korean side include alleged forced-recruitment during the 1950–53 Korean War, when the 7th Infantry Division commandeered reinforcements for the landing at Incheon.
 These so-called "First KATUSA soldiers" included 313 men from Busan.
-(The South Korean side claims they were taken from refugee camps, but whether they volunteered or were coerced remains a matter of dispute.)
+The South Korean side claims they were taken from refugee camps, but whether they volunteered or were coerced remains a matter of dispute.